RickardKarl/detect-hidden-confounding/README.md

 ## Experiments

 All our experiments can be reproduced using the .ipynb files in the /notebooks folder.
-Note, experiments with the continous data was run using the scripts in /R-code